anyahush/surf-the-wave/TESTING.md

     4. I want the site to be accessible.
         - All anchor links have aria-labels, images have alt attributes and the colours pass the Lighthouse accessibility checks.
+        - Placeholders and form labels have been used throughout to ensure accesbility is available throughout the site.
     5. I want the site to be responsive across all devices.
         - Throughout development responsiveness has been considered.
 Using Bootstrap and media queries the site is accessible across all devices.